korbinian90/ROMEO/README.md

 ## Get ROMEO
 Ordered from simple to more involved approaches.
 ### Option 1: [Download standalone executable within mritools (Linux and Windows)](https://github.com/korbinian90/CompileMRI.jl/releases)
-**Download link for mritools: https://github.com/korbinian90/CompileMRI.jl/releases**
+**Download link for mritools as plain text: https://github.com/korbinian90/CompileMRI.jl/releases**
-*For a compiled MacOS version, see [MacOS](https://github.com/korbinian90/ROMEO#macos), but the suggested way is Option 4*
+*If a compiled MacOS version is required, see [Known-issues/MacOS](https://github.com/korbinian90/ROMEO#macos), but the suggested way is Option 4*

 ### Option 2: Run in [Neurodesk](https://neurodesk.github.io/) (every OS)
 Neurodesk is an analysis environment for reproducible neuroimaging running in a docker container.